 Do not use Cabometyx tablets in place of Cometriq (cabozantinib) capsules.
 Take only the pill form your doctor has prescribed.
 Avoid medication errors by always checking the medicine you receive at the pharmacy.

 Take Cabometyx on an empty stomach, at least 1 hour before or 2 hours after you eat anything.

 Take this medicine with a full glass of water.

 Do not crush, chew, or break a tablet, and do not open a capsule.
 Swallow the pill whole.

 When used with Cabometyx, nivolumab is usually given as an infusion into a vein once every 2 to 4 weeks.

-Your blood pressure and liver function may need to be checked often.
+Your blood pressure, thyroid, and liver function may need to be checked often.

 If you need surgery or dental work, stop taking Cabometyx at least 3 weeks ahead of time.
 After a surgery or dental procedure, you may need to wait 2 weeks before you start taking Cabometyx again.
 Follow your doctor's dosing instructions very carefully.

 If you have stopped taking Cabometyx for any reason, talk with your doctor before you start taking it again.